Hard Candy (film)

-Hard Candy is a 2005 American psychological thriller film focusing on a 14-year-old female vigilante's trapping and torture of a man whom she suspects of being a sexual predator.
-The film was directed by David Slade, written by Brian Nelson, and stars Elliot Page and Patrick Wilson.
+Hard Candy is a 2005 American psychological thriller film focusing on a 14-year-old vigilante's trapping and torture of a man whom she suspect of being a sexual predator.
+The film was directed by David Slade, written by Brian Nelson, and stars Patrick Wilson and Elliot Page.
 It was the first feature film for Slade, who had primarily directed music videos.

 Hard Candy premiered at the 2005 Sundance Film Festival, and was screened at the Florida Film Festival in April 2006.
 It had a limited release in two theaters in the United States.
 The film made over $8 million at the box office, including $1 million domestically, on a budget of under $1 million.

 Hard Candy won three awards at the 2005 Sitges Film Festival, four awards at the Málaga Film Festival, and was also awarded Overlooked Film of the Year at the 2006 Phoenix Film Critics Society Awards.
 Page won Best Actress at the 2006 Austin Film Critics Association Awards.